franccoina/franccoina/README.md

 📍 &nbsp;I'm from *Colombia*, raised in a city called *Medellín*.
 You should visit us someday.

-🎓 &nbsp;Currently studying *Software Development* at Instituto Tecnológico Metropolitano and Riwi.
+🎓 &nbsp;Currently studying *Software Development* at Instituto Tecnológico Metropolitanoand Riwi.

 🔎 &nbsp;Flowing from Backend to *Frontend*.
 I just love exploring new techs and creative fields.